Concordium/concordium.github.io/source/mainnet/net/resources/glossary.rst

       A certificate derived from the :term:`identity object` that proves that the owner has been verified by an identity provider.
 The key feature of the credential is that it **does not** identify the owner to the identity provider, nor to any other single entity, however it contains enough information to allow anonymity revokers in concert with the identity provider to find the owner.

+   Account weight

+      The Account weight of an account corresponds to the weight this account has for voting.
+In the 2024 election, this is computed as the average amount of CCD on the account between the 1st of March and 31st of May 2024.

    Accumulated weight

       The weight of a vote is the weight assigned to that vote when tallying, i.e., the sum of all account weights that delegated to the account that cast the vote + the weight of the account that cast the vote (unless that account delegated its own weight to another account, but voted anyway).